ruangkawprc/AppliedDataScience_Project2/README.md

     *Source:* Kaggle\
     *Description:* Comprises production details, broadcast information, content summaries, and user ratings for Korean dramas.
 It serves purposes in entertainment trend analysis and recommendation modeling.

-The uploaded dataset in this tab will be used in the other tabs.

 ## Data Cleaning